frywarrior/cmk_check_unifi-controller/README.md

 * Shows device's load
 * Shows firmware as well as whetcher newer firmware is avaiable and displays that
 * Shows controller's version if installed locally
-* restricted multi-site support (currently simple have more scripts or build in a for-loop)
+* Multi-site support / autodetection

 ## What's different?
 This script was forked from https://github.com/qgmgit/qgm-check_unifi.
 Main goal was to fetch more from the UniFi API and simplify the installation procedure.
 The API file was merged into the script as well as the configuration file.